 The truth is, inducing birth actually increases the risk of an unplanned cesarean section birth!

 Mama, if your baby is “measuring big” your provider may have already thrown around the idea of a planned c-section.
+You know that moment when the provider is measuring your fundal height and palpating your belly during a visit, and they make that little noise and suggest your baby is big.

 Let’s be clear: Predictions of baby’s weight are not accurate and they are definitely NOT a reason to have an elective cesarean birth if you do not want one.

-Recommending planned c-sections to prevent complications from a “big baby” is not only extremely expensive, but with the risk of shoulder dystocia fairly low, it would take thousands of planned c-sections to prevent even one injury caused from a baby getting stuck!
+Recommending planned c-sections to prevent complications from a “big baby” is not only extremely expensive, but with the risk of shoulder dystocia fairly low, it would take thousands of planned c-sections to prevent even one injury caused by a baby getting stuck!

 While c-sections are life-saving procedures, they should not be the first line of defense for delivering a big baby!